ngs-docs/angus/03_the_filesystem.rst

 you are on one of the branches of that tree, your home directory (e.g.
 /home/dcuser)

-Now let's go do that same navigation at the command line.
+Now let's go do that navigation at the command line.

 Type